 You could do what this teacher

 is doing on this video to find these values.
 However, since his method

 involves an imaginary angle of 0 degrees and as a result, this figure is

-no longer a triangle, you are better off unit the unit circle.
+no longer a triangle, you are better off using the unit circle.